 October brings out the haunted side of Lehigh Valley.
 Whether fact or fiction, you’re in for a spooky good time.
 Make the most of the season with the Halloween & festive fall activities throughout the region.

 Ghost Tours & Stories

-Join Historic Bethlehem Museums & Sites for their Death & Dying Cemetery Tour (ongoing).
-On this guided walking experience, you’ll hear stories of ancient lore as you tour God’s Acre, one of the oldest cemeteries in the county.
-Or, head to Nazareth to join the Moravian Historical Society for a Spooky Lantern-Led Tour (October 21-22 & 28-29) which will take you through an overview of the early Colonial Era Moravian lifestyle, a visit to the two oldest Moravian buildings in North America, and includes stops at important community buildings to explore important crafts, industries, and personalities.
+Head to Nazareth to join the Moravian Historical Society for a Spooky Lantern-Led Tour (October 13-14, 20-21 & 27-28) which will take you through an overview of the early Colonial Era Moravian lifestyle, a visit to the two oldest Moravian buildings in North America, and includes stops at important community buildings to explore important crafts, industries, and personalities.

-If you haven’t had your fill of haunted tales, consider taking a Historic Haunts of Downtown Bethlehem ghost tour (October 19) at The Sayre Mansion in Bethlehem.
+If you haven’t had your fill of haunted tales, consider taking a spirited ghost tour (October 19) at The Sayre Mansion in Bethlehem.
 Recently featured on the Travel Channel's show Ghosthunters, your guide will walk you through some of the areas that have had the most reported activity.
 In Easton, you can find guided ghost tours departing from the Sigal Museum Fridays, Saturdays, and Sundays in September and October.

 Please note: Many of these experiences are weather-dependent and do fill up quickly, so it’s recommended to reserve your space early.
 Call the host organization directly to book your tour.

 Want to get in touch with the great outdoors?
-Take your trick or treating fun to the Lehigh Valley Zoo for Boo at the Zoo (October 15-16, 22-23 & 29-30).
+Take your trick or treating fun to the Lehigh Valley Zoo for Boo at the Zoo (October 14 & 15, 21 & 22, and 28 & 29).
 Back for three weekends this year, the event offers a full lineup of interactive experiences including spooky animal mingles, tours inside Lorikeet Landing, and more.